Fake: Govt has not proposed another lockdown on June 15

 In its last order dated May 30, the Ministry of Home Affairs had announced a phased lifting of the lockdown.
 In the first phase starting June 8, it had said that religious places, hotels, restaurants and shopping malls would be allowed to re-open.

-In phase II, schools and colleges, would open only after consultations with the States.
+In phase II, schools and colleges would open only after consultations with the States.
 In phase III, international air travel, metro rail, cinema halls, gyms, entertainment parks and bars would open depending on the situation, the MHA had also said.